Biotechnology risk: Influenza

-In 2011, two laboratories published reports of mutational screens of avian influenza viruses, identifying variant which become transmissible through the air between ferrets.
+In 2011, two laboratories published reports of mutational screens of avian influenza viruses, identifying variants which become transmissible through the air between ferrets.
 These viruses seem to overcome an obstacle which limits the global impact of natural H5N1.
 In 2012, scientists further screened point mutations of the H5N1 virus genome to identify mutations which allowed airborne spread.
 While the stated goal of this research was to improve surveillance and prepare for influenza viruses which are of particular risk in causing a pandemic, there was significant concern that the laboratory strains themselves could escape.
 Marc Lipsitch and Alison P. Galvani coauthored a paper in PLoS Medicine arguing that experiments in which scientists manipulate bird influenza viruses to make them transmissible in mammals deserve more intense scrutiny as to whether or not their risks outweigh their benefits.
 Lipsitch also described influenza as the most frightening "potential pandemic pathogen".

 Regulation

 In 2014, the United States instituted a moratorium on gain-of-function research into influenza, MERS, and SARS.
 This was in response to the particular risks these airborne pathogens pose.
 However, many scientists opposed the moratorium, arguing that this limited their ability to develop antiviral therapies.
 The scientists argued gain-of-function mutations were necessary, such as adapting MERS to laboratory mice so it could be studied.

 The National Science Advisory Board for Biosecurity also has instituted rules for research proposals using gain-of-function research of concern.
-The rules outline how experiments to be evaluated for risks, safety measures, and potential benefits; prior to funding.
+The rules outline how experiments are to be evaluated for risks, safety measures, and potential benefits; prior to funding.

 In order to limit access to minimize the risk of easy access to genetic material from pathogens, including viruses, the members of the International Gene Synthesis Consortium screen orders for regulated pathogen and other dangerous sequences.
 Orders for pathogenic or dangerous DNA are verified for customer identity, barring customers on governmental watch lists, and only to institutions "demonstrably engaged in legitimate research".

 CRISPR

 Following surprisingly fast advances in CRISPR editing, an international summit proclaimed in December 2015 that it was "irresponsible" to proceed with human gene editing until issues in safety and efficacy were addressed.
-One of the mechanisms that CRISPR can cause existential risk is through gene drives, which are said to have potential to "revolutionize" ecosystem management.
-Gene drives are a novel technology that have potential to make genes spread through wild populations like wildfire.
-They have the potential to quickly spread resistance genes against malaria in order to rebuff the malaria parasite Plasmodium falciparum.
-These gene drives were originally engineered in January 2015 by Ethan Bier and Valentino Gantz – this editing was spurred by the discovery of CRISPR-Cas9.
+One way in which CRISPR editing can cause existential risk is through gene drives, which are said to have potential to "revolutionize" ecosystem management.
+Gene drives are a novel technology that have potential to make genes spread through wild populations extremely quickly.
+They have the potential to rapidly spread resistance genes against malaria in order to rebuff the malaria parasite Plasmodium falciparum.
+These gene drives were originally engineered in January 2015 by Ethan Bier and Valentino Gantz; this editing was spurred by the discovery of CRISPR-Cas9.
 In late 2015, DARPA started to study approaches that could halt gene drives if they went out of control and threatened biological species.